delingren/hp-iq804/README.md

 * Reuse the speakers

 Secondary goals:
-* Charge the connected device through PD
+* Charge the host through PD
 * Reuse the microphones
 * Reuse the webcam
 * Reuse the volume control buttons
 * Reuse the power switch button
-* Hook up the system fan
 * Add a USB 2.0 hub and connect it to IO panel ports
 * Reuse the SD card reader
 * Reuse the ambient LED light
-* Additional PD charging port (no data)
+* Provide an additional PD charging port (no data)

 Non goals:
-* Save money
+* Save money.
+It's cheaper to buy a monitor with all these features.

 Components to be removed or ignored:
 * Motherboard + GPU.